BenCtree/foxplot/README.md

 Then to run, type:

-$ .\foxplot "My string goes here!"
+$ ./foxplot "My string goes here!"

 For example, if you were to run:

-$ .\foxplot "The quick brown fox jumps over the lazy dog."
+$ ./foxplot "The quick brown fox jumps over the lazy dog."

 You would see: